ai-mbl/tracking/README.md

     ```
     , double-click on the `exercise.ipynb` files and follow the instructions in the notebook.

-    Alternatively, open `exercise.ipynb` in VSCode with the jupyter extension.
+    Alternatively, open `exercise.ipynb` in VSCode with the jupyter extension and the `09-tracking` environment activated.

 ## Overview: Tracking by detection with an integer linear program (ILP)